I wish to apply for a PhD. Do I need a master’s degree to apply?

 I studied at an English medium university in a country which is not in the TOEFL/IELTS exempt list.
 Do I still have to take the exam?

 Yes.
-Unless you are a native of or have studied in an English-speaking country, you must take an English language exam.
+Unless English has been a primary language of communication and schooling for you since childhood, you must take an English language exam.
 If you attended an English-medium university not in one of the approved list of countries, you must still take the exam.

 What is the application process?
 What extra is required of international applicants?